ost-ing/funktionOS/README.md

 To program the function generator an additional client software application has been written in C# for windows .NET.
 This application uses the serial port to program the function generator to change its waveform and periodicity.

-You will require the CooCox IDE to develop this with the ARM GNU toolchain
+You will require the CooCox IDE to develop this with the ARM GNU toolchain.

+`funktion/` - The project
+`client/` - The .NET desktop client for controlling the function generator